jpedro/jpedro.github.io/.posts/scrum.md

 ## Scrum

-"It is a truth universally acknowledged, that a single developer in possession of a good project, _must_ be in sear hate of Scrum".
+"It is a truth universally acknowledged, that a single developer in possession of a good project, _must be_ in sear hate of Scrum".

 Scrum sucks.
-People shifting from "is it bad?" to "why is it bad?"
+People shifted from "is it bad?" to "why is it bad?"
-And people still don't have a viable alternative.
+And there's still no viable alternative.

 ## Agile

-Agile, whatever that may be, is not enough.
+Agile, whatever that may be (_cue Prince Charles_), is not enough.

 I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but I understand for managers, that need to justify development costs